noworrieseh/macdisp/README.md

 A Rust implementation of [displayplacer](https://github.com/jakehilborn/displayplacer) with full compatibility.
 This tool allows you to configure macOS display settings from the command line.

-## Important Note for macOS Sequoia Users

-On macOS Sequoia (15.x), Apple has moved the DisplayServices framework into the dyld shared cache and changed/removed many of its APIs.
-The tool works perfectly using CoreGraphics, which is the official Apple API and provides all necessary functionality:

-- ✅ List all displays and their configurations
-- ✅ Access all "safe" display modes (60+ modes typically available)
-- ✅ Change resolutions and refresh rates
-- ✅ Full compatibility with original displayplacer

-The only difference is you won't see potentially unstable/unsupported modes that DisplayServices exposed on older macOS versions.
-For 99.9% of use cases, CoreGraphics provides everything you need.

-- **DisplayServices Support**: Accesses private DisplayServices framework for complete display mode information
-- **Automatic Fallback**: Falls back to CoreGraphics APIs when DisplayServices is unavailable
-- **Full Mode Access**: Can access and set all display modes, including hidden/unsafe ones (via DisplayServices)
-- **Compatible CLI**: Drop-in replacement for the original displayplacer syntax

 ## Installation

 ### Homebrew (Recommended)